anthony-tresontani/methodic-python/plan.rst

 Something else than you may not be aware of is any other methodology, tools and so rely somewhere on TDD.
 Refactoring without TDD is as hazardous as ##########.
 TDD ensure you refactoring keep the feature is the same working state.
 Continous integration means running unit testing continously.
-Domain driven design means Refactoring meaning TDD as design patterns.
+Domain driven design means Refactoring meaning TDD as design patterns do.

-Even performance testing is really easy if you have an already existing set a test to check for performance issue.
+Even performance testing is really easy if you already have an existing set of test to check for performance issue.

 *Why I Am using it*

 As a lazy guy, I can rest during tests run.
 It also make your life predictable, soon, you will run a test.
-Still lazy, it ask me to do the minimum to male the test pass.
+Still lazy, it ask me to do the minimum to make the test pass.
 As a really bad keyboard user, it ensures I am not doing any mistakes.

 *Release your TDD power*